Akshit0909/AzureSparkEurovision/README.md

-# AzureSparkEurovision: Eurovision Twitter Analysis using Azure Synpase
+# Azure Cloud Service(DBMS Infrastructure) using Azure Synpase

 ### Goal
 The end product is a cloud based data base management system that was built using Azure Storage, Elastic Compute instance, Synpase Analytics